 In our modern world, omnichannel is the path to delivering great customer experiences and keeping customers satisfied.
 An Aberdeen Group study found that brands with strong omnichannel customer engagement retain on average 89% of their customers, compared to 33% for brands with weak omnichannel engagement.
-What’s more, PricewaterhouseCoopers claims that by 2020, the demand for omnichannel customer experiences will be magnified by a demand for essentially perfect execution.
 Such statistics shed light on the fact that brands need to keep up more than ever with the preferences of their customers, as even a single poor experience can lead to churn.
 Here are five key ingredients for transforming your contact center into a modern omnichannel engagement center.

 Creating an omnichannel engagement center begins with devising a strategy and building a culture that follows it.
 Map out your customer journey and determine exactly what goals you aim to reach as a company.
 Once the goals are defined, assign employees to the positions that best match their skills and motivation.
 Contact center employees should then receive thorough and ongoing training and feedback to improve individual practices, emphasizing a culture of providing quality and real-time service on all channels at all times.